 Bone-conduction audio bypasses the outer ear and ear canal, feeding sounds to our inner ear by vibrating bone material in our skulls.
 It’s proven effective for situations where people want to maintain a high degree of awareness of the outside world (say, when working near hazards like vehicle traffic) or simply don’t want objects in their ears.

-We think it’s highly unlikely that the AirPods 3 will use bone conduction, but it’s possible we might see this audio technology in conjunction with another rumored Apple product: Apple Glass.
+We think it’s highly unlikely that the AirPods 3 will use bone conduction, but there’s a chance we could see this audio technology in conjunction with another rumored Apple product: Apple Glass.

 It can be tough second-guessing Apple on price, but we already know two things: The AirPods Pro cost $249, and the AirPods cost $159 if you buy the model without wireless charging.
 So any AirPods model that aims to be between these two in terms of features will have to be between them on price too.

 We’re guessing that places the AirPods 3 at $199 — the current cost of a set of AirPods with wireless charging.
+Coincidentally, that’s exactly the price predicted by the Korean supplier that spoke to The Elec, who said they will be priced “20% less” than the AirPods Pro.
 What happens to the existing AirPods?
 Apple will keep them at $159, but now you’ll get the wireless charging case included at that price.

 If Apple decides to simply update the base AirPods instead of creating a new product, prices will probably stay exactly where they are.